psylinux/MyHackLabDev/content/posts/article_linux_syscalls_in_assembly.md

   - linux
   - userland
   - exploitation
-  - '#define'
 weight: 10
 date updated: '2021-03-25T17:35:56-03:00'

 ---

-# Using the Linux Syscalls in Assembly
 ## Preface
 In this post we'll see how a process running in the **userland** can invoke **syscalls** to run system commands.